OfficeDev/Office-Add-in-NodeJS-SSO/Complete/README.md

     NODE_ENV=development
     ```

-6. Open the \src\public\javascripts\fallbackAuthDialog.js file.
-In the msalconfig declaration, replace the placeholder $application_GUID here$ with the Application ID that you copied when you registered your add-in.
+6. Open the \Complete\public\javascripts\fallbackAuthDialog.js file.
+In the msalConfig declaration, replace the placeholder $application_GUID here$ with the Application ID that you copied when you registered your add-in.
 The value should be in quotation marks.

 7. In the add-in project, open the add-in manifest file “manifest\manifest_local.xml” and then scroll to the bottom of the file.
 Just above the end `</VersionOverrides>` tag, you'll find the following markup: